 Start here to learn about our admissions requirements and admissions process.

-Prior to admission, applicants should have graduated from an accredited secondary school or hold an official GED equivalency diploma.
-Secondary school study should consist of college preparatory work in the following areas:
+Prior to enrollment, applicants must have graduated from an accredited secondary school or hold an official high school equivalency diploma.

 - English (4 years)